Deformations of Special Legendrian Submanifolds with Boundary (corrected version): The proof of Theorem

-Since the exponent map $\widehat{\exp}$ of the metric $\hat{g}$ is a local diffeomorphism, (by Tubular Neighborhood Theorem) the sufficiently small neighborhood of the zero section of $\widehat{{N}}(L)$ satisfying the boundary condition corresponds to the deformations of submanifold $L$ with boundary $\partial L$ confined in $W$ in one-to-one way.
+{\bf 4.2.
+Defining the differential operator}.
+By Propositions~\ref{prop:3.2},~\ref{prop:3.3} (and Tubular Neighborhood Theorem) the sufficiently small neighborhood of the zero section of $\widehat{{N}}(L)$ satisfying the Neumann boundary condition corresponds to the deformations of submanifold $L$ with boundary $\partial L$ confined in $W$ in one-to-one way.